One Transformer Can Understand Both 2D & 3D Molecular Data: Related Works

 \section{Related Works}

-\textbf{Neural networks for learning 2D molecular representations. } Graph Neural Network (GNN) is popularly used in molecular graph representation learning~\citep{kipf2016semi,hamilton2017inductive,gilmer2017neural,xu2018how,velivckovic2018graph}.
+\looseness=-1\textbf{Neural networks for learning 2D molecular representations. } Graph Neural Network (GNN) is popularly used in molecular graph representation learning~\citep{kipf2016semi,hamilton2017inductive,gilmer2017neural,xu2018how,velivckovic2018graph}.
 A GNN learns node and graph representations by recursively aggregating (i.e., message passing) and updating the node representations from neighbor representations.
 Different architectures are developed by using different aggregation and update strategies.
 We refer the readers to \citet{wu2020comprehensive} for a comprehensive survey.
-Recently, many works extended the Transformer model to graph tasks~\citep{dwivedi2020generalization,kreuzer2021rethinking,ying2021transformers,luo2022your,kim2022pure,rampavsek2022recipe,park2022grpe,hussain2022global}.
+Recently, many works extended the Transformer model to graph tasks~\citep{dwivedi2020generalization,kreuzer2021rethinking,ying2021transformers,luo2022your,kim2022pure,rampavsek2022recipe,park2022grpe,hussain2022global,zhang2023rethinking}.
 Seminal works include Graphormer~\citep{ying2021transformers}, which developed graph structural encodings and used them in a standard Transformer model.

 \textbf{Neural networks for learning 3D molecular representations. } Learning molecular representations with 3D geometric information is essential in many applications, such as molecular dynamics simulation.
-Recently, researchers have designed architectures to preserve invariant and equivariant properties for several necessary transformations like rotation and translation. \citet{schutt2017schnet} used continuous-filter convolutional layers to model quantum interactions in molecules. \citet{thomas2018tensor} used filters built from spherical harmonics to construct a rotation- and translation-equivariant neural network. \citet{klicpera2020directional} proposed directional message passing, which ensured their embeddings to be rotationally equivariant. \citet{hutchinson2021lietransformer, tholke2021equivariant} built Transformer models preserving equivariant properties. \cite{shi2022benchmarking} extended \cite{ying2021transformers} to a 3D Transformer model which attains better results on large-scale molecular modeling challenges~\citep{chanussot2020open}.
+Recently, researchers have designed architectures to preserve invariant and equivariant properties for several necessary transformations like rotation and translation. \citet{schutt2017schnet} used continuous-filter convolutional layers to model quantum interactions in molecules. \citet{thomas2018tensor} used filters built from spherical harmonics to construct a rotation- and translation-equivariant neural network. \citet{klicpera2020directional} proposed directional message passing, which ensured their embeddings to be rotationally equivariant. \citet{liu2022spherical,wang2022comenet} use spherical coordinates to capture geometric information and achieve equivariance. \citet{hutchinson2021lietransformer, tholke2021equivariant} built Transformer models preserving equivariant properties. \cite{shi2022benchmarking} extended \cite{ying2021transformers} to a 3D Transformer model which attains better results on large-scale molecular modeling challenges~\citep{chanussot2020open}.

 \textbf{Multi-view learning for molecules. } \looseness=-1 The 2D graph structure and 3D geometric structure can be considered as different views of the same molecule.
 Inspired by the contrastive pre-training approach in vision~\citep{chen2020simple,he2020momentum,radford2021learning}, many works studied pre-training methods for molecules by jointly using the 2D and 3D information. \citet{stark20223d} used two encoders to encode the 2D and 3D molecular information separately while maximizing the mutual information between the representations. \citet{liu2021pre} derived the GraphMVP framework, which uses contrastive learning and reconstruction to pre-train a 2D encoder and a 3D encoder. \citet{zhu2022unified} unified the 2D and 3D pre-training methods above and proposed a 2D GNN model that can be enhanced by 3D geometric features.
 Different from these works, we aim to develop a single model which is compatible with both 2D and 3D molecular tasks.
 Furthermore, all the above works train models using paired 2D and 3D data, while such paired data is not a strong requirement to train our model.